kataras/build-a-better-web-together/package-websocket.md

 On("anyCustomEvent", func(message anyCustomType){})
 On("anyCustomEvent", func(){})

+// Receive a native websocket message from the client
+// compatible without need of import the iris-ws.js to the .html OnMessage("anyMessage",func(message string){})

 // Send to the client
 Emit("anyCustomEvent", string)
 Emit("anyCustomEvent", int)
 Emit("anyCustomEvent", bool)
 Emit("anyCustomEvent", anyCustomType)

+// Send via native websocket way, compatible without need of import the iris-ws.js to the .html EmitMessage("anyMessage")

 // Send to specific client(s)
 To("otherConnectionId").Emit/EmitMessage...